LienM/recpack/doc/source/guides.quickstart.rst

     interaction_matrix = proc.process(df)

 In this example we preprocess an existing dataframe ``df`` into an interaction matrix.
-The user identifiers should be in column ``'user_id'`` in the original dataframe, item identifiers in ``'item_id'`` and timestamps in column ``'ts'``
+Here we've assumed the user identifiers are stored in column ``'user_id'`` in the original dataframe and item identifiers in ``'item_id'``.
+Timestamps are optional, but our example dataset includes them in column ``ts``. and timestamps in column ``'ts'``
-During processing we filter users with fewer than 5 interactions, and items with fewer than 5 interactions.
+We filter out users with fewer than 5 interactions, and items with fewer than 5 interactions.

 Creating your own algorithm
 ---------------------------